JonasTriki/masters-thesis-ml/README.md

 ## Running the code

 First, make sure Docker is installed and up to date.
-Then, from the root of the repository, run the Makefile to create up an ubuntu environment:
+Then, from the root of the repository, run the Makefile to create the code environment:

 ```bash
 make DETACHED=1